damms005/laravel-multipay/README.md

 > Ensure that your `User` model has a `name` property (Laravel's default).
 If you have removed the column for any reason, you may use [Model Accessor](https://laravel.com/docs/8.x/eloquent-mutators#accessors-and-mutators) to provide same.
 For Remita, ensure that `phone` property also exists on the User model.

-> If there are additional steps you want to take upon successful payment, listen for `SuccessfulLaravelCahierPaymentEvent`.
+> If there are additional steps you want to take upon successful payment, listen for `SuccessfulLaravelMultipayPaymentEvent`.
 It will be fired whenever a successful payment occurs, with its corresponding `Payment` model.

 > If the payment has [`metadata`](#step-1) (supplied with the payment initiation request), with a key named `completion_url`.
 You can specify its the value to be the URL of a page to redirect user upon successful payment